 Once the element is successfully installed and there are no leaks, replace the power wires, thermostat cover, insulation, and access panel.
 Make sure all wire connections are tight.
-Replace the cover on the electrical junction box.

-Turn ON power to the water heater at the circuit breaker/ fuse box.
+Reconnect power to water heater.
 It may take two hours for the tank to heat up.